Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 - I have confirmed that the form works and each field is required.
 There are error messages if a field is not filled out.
 If it is filled incorrectly, such as an @ missing in an email, or the phone number field containing letters, there are appropriate error messages.
 - I confirmed that header and navbar are easily readable and understandable.

-### Bugs
+### Fixed Bugs

 - Imported Google Fonts into html via <link>.
 This caused css-classes and -ids to not be applied.
 Fixed it by removing Google Fonts link from index.html and instead importing Google Fonts into style.css.
-- Fixed flexbox-styling by applying differently colored borders to better understand the individual elements' behaviours.
+- Various flexbox styling problems.
+Fixed flexbox styling by applying differently colored borders to better understand the individual elements' behaviours.
 Border colors were removed after fixing the styling.

 ### Unfixed Bugs